akuity/kargo/docs/docs/15-concepts.md

 resources(s).
 :::

-In the following example, the `Stage` subscribes to manifests from a Git repository _and_ images from an image repository, as in the previous section.
+In the following example, the `test` `Stage` subscribes to manifests from a Git repository _and_ images from an image repository, as in the previous section.
-Our example also now states that transitioning the stage to a new state
+The example has now been amended to also show that transitioning freight into the `test` `Stage` requires:
-requires:

 1. Updating the `https://github.com/example/kargo-demo.git` repository by
    running `kustomize edit set image` in the `stages/test` directory and